List of ancient Chinese manuscripts

-This page lists discoveries of ancient Chinese manuscripts.
-The timeframe is Eastern Zhou dynasty to Eastern Han dynasty.
-The focus is on bamboo and silk manuscripts.
-The table complements the Manuscript Database by the University of Heidelberg, which currently covers discoveries to 2015 (the table supplies discoveries that predate 2015 and that are not listed in the database).
+This page lists discoveries of ancient Chinese manuscripts, and the focus is on bamboo and silk manuscripts, with the timeframe from Eastern Zhou dynasty to Eastern Han dynasty.
+The table complements the Manuscript Database from the University of Heidelberg, which currently covers discoveries to 2015 (the table supplies discoveries that predate 2015 and that are not listed in the database).
 It aims to provide an overview and references to an Anglophone audience of major discoveries in the last 10 years.